 Generally, you need a 20% deposit to qualify for a home loan, but don't be put off by the thought of pulling together all that money.
 Every little bit helps, so start putting aside some money each time you're paid.
+If you choose a Notice Saver, to put your savings into, you could be eligible for First Home Saver.
 You can set up an automatic payment to a savings account, so the money disappears from your everyday account before you have a chance to spend it.
 As well as building up a nest egg, you'll be building a good savings history - which is something we'll look at when you apply for a home loan.

 Think of a budget as a money plan, rather than something that's going to stop you from ever spending money on fun things again.
 A budget will help you see where you're spending money and where you can save money.